PhenoApps/Field-Book/docs/source/brapi.rst

 Field Book will import a list of possible traits (known as `observationVariables` in the BrAPI standard) from the BrAPI Base URL set in the |brapi| :doc:`settings-brapi`.

-One or more of the possible traits can be selected by pressing it's corresponding checkbox.
-The 'Next' button advances the page if the traits list has been paginated.
-Once the desired traits have been selected, press the 'Save Traits' button to import them.
+Traits are selected and then imported by pressing the **Save Traits** button.
+Traits can be imported individually or in groups.

-Fieldbook will report *Selected traits saved successfully*, and return to the traits screen with the imported traits selected.
+Field Book will report *Selected traits saved successfully*, and return to the traits screen with the imported traits selected.

 Export data
 -----------
-Once data has been collected it can then be exported via BrAPI by going to Export in the main menu, and selecting BrAPI from the Export Data options.
+Once data has been collected it can be exported via BrAPI by pressing Export and selecting BrAPI from the Export Data options.

 Before the export is finalized, Field Book will display a summary of BrAPI Export statistics.
-These include a breakdown of the number of new vs synched(imported) vs edited observations, as well as skipped observations.
-And a section showing the same stats for images.
+These include a breakdown of the number of new vs synced(imported) vs edited observations, as well as skipped observations.
+The same statistics are displayed for images.

 .. figure:: /_static/images/brapi/brapi_export_process_joined.png
    :width: 80%